Causeway Bay: Education

 Causeway Bay is in Primary One Admission (POA) School Net 12.
 Within the school net are multiple aided schools (operated independently but funded with government money) and the following government schools: Hennessy Road Government Primary School and Sir Ellis Kadoorie (Sookunpo) Primary School.
+St Paul's Convent School, a prestigious Catholic girls’ school known for its strong academic performance and bilingual curriculum, and Queen's College, one of Hong Kong's oldest and most renowned boys’ schools with a long tradition of excellence, are also located in the area.

 The main Hong Kong Central Library, operated by Hong Kong Public Libraries is located in Causeway Bay.